Tobi-De/qosic-sdk/docs/usage.rst

 3. Refunding a payment
 ----------------------

 Refund are only available for MTN phone numbers for now.
+If you try a refund with a MOOV phone number, an *AssertionError* will be raised.

 .. code-block:: python